memories, reflecting

 I had a recurring day dream, a day dream that startles me and fills me with wonder now, all these years later.
 I was on a journey.
 The journey began at the front of the porch, facing the street.
 There, I would step into a moving, escalator-like contraption – vehicle (?) and find a seat with big windows that allowed me to see everything below.
 My ride took me from that front porch, and it headed west.
 The moving vehicle with comfortable seats took me clear over the Rocky mountains, across deserts and green farmland, across the Sierra mountains, to a house in South San Francisco, California.
 I ended my journey at 313 Alta Mesa Drive, South San Francisco.

-That was the address of one of my favorite uncle, Uncle Pete, and my cousin Michelle, a few years older than me.
+That was the address of one of my favorite uncles, Uncle Pete, and my cousin Michelle, a few years older than me.
 I had never been much further west than Madison, Wisconsin.
 I didn’t know Michelle – I was little when she and Aunt Athalie and Uncle Pete had last been to Milwaukee – but she was the older girl I aspired to be – pretty, wearing the latest trends.
 She had boyfriends (I was sure of that).
 I admired Michelle long-distance.

 *

 After I graduated from high school and university, my world grew, in many ways.
 I traveled with friends when I could.
 I had my own apartment.
 I was lonely, but I was putting my life together, step by step.
 I had a successful career, first with the Social Security Administration, and then in the Food and Drug Administration.
 A year after I began work at FDA as a Public Affairs Officer for the State of Wisconsin, I finally took the step to enter seminary.
-Becoming a pastor was a dream that had taken hold in me during my college years, and it took me a few years to take the steps to that dream.
-After all, I had not seen or heard of a woman minister – they did exist – outside my circle of experience.
+Becoming a pastor was a dream that had taken hold in me during my college years, and it took me a few years to turn toward to that dream.
+After all, I had not seen or heard of a woman minister – although they did exist – outside my circle of experience.

 In 1984, I graduated from seminary at the Pacific School of Religion in Berkeley.
 That spring, I married Jeff Kunkel.
 I began my service as a pastor by commuting from Pleasanton, California to downtown San Jose.
 Then I worked with Jeff in two churches – one in Pleasanton, California, and another for two years in Tracy, outside the Bay Area.
 As one-half of a clergy couple, I seemed to be the one that the Bishop couldn’t quite satisfy.
 So I took a leave of absence, and I tried my hand at career counseling, working in a small business with a good friend from seminary.